OEHC/praqma.com/readme.md

 Fire up the website to browse it locally using our gh-pages container: https://github.com/Praqma/docker-gh-pages

-Use: `docker run -i -t -v /home/user/mysite:/home/jenkins -p 4444:4000 praqma/gh-pages jekyll serve --watch --host=0.0.0.0`
+Use: `docker run --rm -i -t -v `pwd`:/home/jenkins -p 4444:4000 praqma/gh-pages jekyll serve --watch --host=0.0.0.0`

 Usually posts are using `published: false` to start with so they are not public on our before we coordinate it.

 Add the `--unpublished` parameter to the above command to see those get build and published on local version also.